-Stonewater Adolescent Recovery Center Philosophy
+About Stonewater Adolescent Recovery Center

-Client & Family Support Groups
+Patient and Family Support Groups

 Group therapy is a vital component of addiction recovery treatment, considered as important and effective (sometimes even more so) than individual therapy.
 Benefits include reducing isolation and loneliness and providing the opportunity to learn from others in recovery.
 In the addiction setting, group therapy is run by trained professionals who guide participants toward a shared goal of recovery.

-Dr. Gary D. Carr, M.D., FAAFP, FASAM, Diplomate ABAM
+Dr. Gary D. Carr, M.D., FAAFP, FASAM, Diplomate ABAMMedical Director

-Dr. Carr has been involved with Physician Health for over 20 years developing the Mississippi Professionals Health Program (MPHP) and serving as Medical Director from 1998 – 2009 and then as Medical Director of the Professionals Health Network and the Washington State Physician Health Program.
-He has served as Medical Director of the Oaks at LaPaloma in Memphis, TN.
-Currently, he is an addiction consultant for several Addiction treatment organizations.
-Dr. Carr speaks nationally and internationally on issues of addictive illness and professional’s health.
-He has addressed such groups as the Southern Medical Association, the Citizens Advocacy Committee in Washington, D.C., the American Society of Addictive Medicine, the Federation of State Physician Health Programs, the Federation of State Medical Boards, the International Society of Addiction Medicine in Reykjavik, Iceland, and the AMA/BMA/CMA International Conference on Physician Health in London, England.
-Dr. Carr is a member of the state and national chapters of both the American Academy of Family Physicians and the American Society of Addiction Medicine as well as a member of the American Medical Association.
-Dr. Carr worked with the Federation of State Physician Health Programs to develop guidelines for the 46 member states.
+Dr. Gary Carr is a graduate of the University of Mississippi, School of Medicine and trained in Family Medicine at the Anniston Family Practice Residency Program in Anniston, Alabama.
+He is a Fellow of the American Academy of Family Practice and a Distinguished Fellow of the American Society of Addiction Medicine, as well as a Diplomate of the American Board of Addiction Medicine.
+He is both a Registered Interventionist and a Medical Review Officer.
+Dr. Carr has been involved with physician health for over 20 years developing the Mississippi Professionals Health Program (MPHP), serving as Medical Director there from 1998 – 2009 and then as Medical Director of the Professionals Health Network and Washington State Physician Health Program.
+He has also served as Medical Director of The Oaks at La Paloma in Memphis, Tennessee.
+Currently, he is an addiction consultant for several addiction treatment organizations.
+Dr. Carr speaks nationally and internationally on issues of addictive illness and professionals' health.
+He has addressed groups such as the Southern Medical Association, the Citizens Advocacy Committee in Washington, D.C., the American Society of Addictive Medicine, the Federation of State Physician Health Programs, the Federation of State Medical Boards, the International Society of Addiction Medicine in Reykjavik, Iceland and the AMA/BMA/CMA International Conference on Physician Health in London, England.
+Dr. Carr is a member of the state and national chapters of both the American Academy of Family Physicians and the American Society of Addiction Medicine (ASAM) and a member of the American Medical Association.
+Dr. Carr also worked with the Federation of State Physician Health Programs to develop guidelines for the 46 member states.
 He is chair of the ASAM Physician Health Committee and was one of the principle authors of the ASAM Physician Health Public Policies adopted in April 2011.
-Dr. Carr is a past President of the Federation of State Physician Health Programs.
+Dr. Carr is a past President of the Federation of State Physician Health Programs.Show Bio

-ABOUT STONEWATER ADOLESCENT ADDICTION RECOVERY CENTER
+ABOUT STONEWATER ADOLESCENT RECOVERY CENTER

-Located in Oxford, Miss., situated on 62 acres of scenic, rolling hills, Stonewater Adolescent Addiction Recovery Center provides a full continuum of treatment programming for adolescent males struggling with chemical dependency and co-occurring mental health disorders.
-The facility provides a residential program, a partial hospitalization program (PHP), and an intensive outpatient program (IOP).
-If necessary, the facility also provides detoxification and withdrawal management services.
+Located in Oxford, Miss., situated on 62 acres of scenic, rolling hills, Stonewater Adolescent Recovery Center provides a full continuum of treatment programming for adolescent males seeking treatment for chemical dependency and co-occurring mental health disorders.
+The facility is one of the 26 (29.2 percent) treatment facilities in Mississippi that have programs designed specifically for adolescents.

 TREATMENT & ASSESSMENT

 Stonewater’s programming blends a range of evidence-based treatment methods with experiential therapies and a private academic curriculum.
 While clinical treatment helps to identify factors that may lead to addictive behavior, experiential therapies are designed to promote healthy lifestyle changes.

 During residential treatment, clients meet with a primary therapist for individual counseling, as well as attend group counseling sessions.
 In addition, residents participate in meditation and mindfulness practices and physical fitness training.
 Residents receive 24-hour supervision and are subject to regular drug screenings.
 Family members are encouraged to participate in family counseling sessions and attend group activity days as specified.

 Experiential therapies play a large role in Stonewater’s treatment approach.
 Through the facility’s Adventure and Nature Therapy, clients participate in a range of activities, including ropes course challenges, rock climbing, equine therapy, and gardening.
 Residents also participate in art therapy sessions, which may include painting and clay sculpting, to promote free expression and reduce stress.
 In addition, Stonewater incorporates Christian principles and practices into programming, and clients may receive spiritual counseling and attend Bible study sessions.

-To help clients stay current with academics, Stonewater provides an online-based curriculum accredited by the the University of Mississippi High School, and classroom credits are transferable.
+To help clients stay current with academics, Stonewater provides an online-based curriculum accredited by the University of Mississippi High School, and classroom credits are transferable.
 The private school integrates level-appropriate classroom instruction with recovery skills training and motivational reinforcement.
 Coursework is supplemented and supervised by a qualified teacher.

 Once a client completes residential treatment, Stonewater encourages clients to “step-down” through its continuum of care.
 The facility’s intensive outpatient program (IOP) involves a minimum of nine hours (three sessions) of weekly programming.
 Offering treatment while a client resides at home, IOP includes individual, group, and family counseling, educational workshops, and experiential therapies.
 IOP lasts up to 15 weeks.